itbrasil-odoo/maintainer-tools/README.md

 * Your odoo user must have read access to the projects and users;
 * The partners on odoo must have their GitHub login set otherwise they won't be added in the GitHub teams;
-* Your GitHub user must have owners rights on the OCA organization to be able to add or remove members;
+* Your GitHub user must have owners rights on the IT Brasil organization to be able to add or remove members;
 * The odoo project must have the same name than the GitHub teams.